Recipe Elderflower Gin Gimlet: The Cocktail Gin Drinkers Have Been Waiting For

 gin drinkers have been waiting for.

-Tanqueray No. Ten.
+Canberra Distillery French Earl Grey Gin.
 Cold-infused elderflower.
 16% ABV.
 The cocktail that treats gin with the respect it deserves — floral depth, botanical precision, dry finish.

 Raymond Chandler wrote in 1953: "A real gimlet is half gin and half Rose's Lime Juice and nothing else.
 It beats martinis hollow."
 The cocktail spent the rest of the twentieth century made exactly that way — bottled lime cordial, mid-shelf gin, no real flourish.
 The modern rebuild came from Audrey Saunders at Pegu Club, then from Tony Conigliaro in London.
 This is the floral evolution they led us to.